roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      ```

      This command will ask you interactively about staging each separate
      hunk.
-See the manual for "git add".
+See the manual for `git add`.

 17. When done, you can run